c3333/cpp-docs.de-de/docs/atl/reference/ca2wex-class.md

 ### <a name="return-value"></a>Rückgabewert

-Gibt die Text Zeichenfolge als LPWSTR-Typ zurück.
+Gibt die Textzeichenfolge als Typ LPWSTR zurück.

 ## <a name="see-also"></a>Siehe auch